The 47th IEEE Semiconductor Interface Specialists Conference (SISC) was held in the Catamaran Hotel, San Diego, CA, on December 7-10, 2016, i.e.,

 and technological issues.
 Invited and contributed talks, as well as a

-lively poster session, are presented in an informal setting designed to
+lively poster sessions, are presented in an informal setting designed to

 Generous hospitality allows attendants to focus on